-Tennessee College of Applied Technology-Dickson is committed to helping our students achieve higher degrees and is working with Nashville State Community College and the remaining community colleges to more closely articulate our programs with existing associate degree programs.
+Tennessee College of Applied Technology-Dickson is committed to helping our students achieve higher degrees.

 Students who have documented classroom hours or experience in technical areas offered by TCAT Dickson may receive advanced placement based on a competency based test or a review of transcripts.
 To receive more information, please check with the Student Services Office.